BlvckBytes/ctor-ensure/README.md

 }
 ```

 Now it's time to decide on which and how arguments need to be validated.
-This decorator has just two parameters: The field's displayname and either a single or an array of ensures.
+This decorator has three parameters: The field's displayname, either a single or an array of ensures and last but not least, it's optionality state.
 Personally, I like to always put an array with one ensure per line, just for readability's sake, and for quick addition of more ensures.

 ```typescript
 @CtorEnsure({